 Talk about the perfect summer snack!
 Share some watermelon chunks with your furry friend for a hydrating treat that also contains vitamins A, B6, and C, as well as potassium.
 As with apples, make sure your pup’s portion is entirely seedless and includes no rind.

 Love the sweet-tart flavor of these little red berries?
 So does your pup!
 They contain antioxidants, fiber, manganese, and vitamin C, and as an added bonus, they’re low in sugar and calories.
 Strangely, they do contain minute amounts of naturally-occurring xylitol, a substance that’s toxic to dogs and typically found in sugar-free foods.
 However, the AKC website says they’re safe as long as you “limit your dog to less than a cup of raspberries at a time” (less for small breed dogs).

 Blueberries may be small, but they’re jam-packed with health benefits for both you and your pup.
 Considered superfoods, they’re filled with antioxidants, fiber, and phytochemicals.
 These tiny nuggets of goodness are perfect to use as training treats.

 This tropical treat can be enjoyed by humans and dogs, alike!
-Containing with vitamins A, B6, C, and E, potassium, beta-carotene and alpha carotene, this luscious fruit is also full of health benefits.
+Containing vitamins A, B6, C, and E, potassium, beta-carotene and alpha-carotene, this luscious fruit is also full of health benefits.
 As with any fruit containing seeds or pits, only feed your pup the edible flesh of the mango.